steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-a-Modulation-Matrix.md

 [Jump to Top ](#creating-a-modulation-matrix)

-## Adding User Env Destinations
+## Adding User Envelope Destinations

 The parameters of the pitch envelope already exist as modulation destinations.
 Let's add the parameters of the user envelope as modulation destinations.

 [Jump to Top ](#creating-a-modulation-matrix)

-### Add the User Env to the MIDI Script
+### Adding the User Envelope to the MIDI Script

-You need to add the parameters of the User Env to the ``destinations`` table in the MIDI script.
+You need to add the parameters of the User Envelope to the ``destinations`` table in the MIDI script.

 1. Go to the **Program Tree** and select the Mod Matrix MIDI Module.
 1. Open the MIDI script in the internal script editor and append the following lines to the ``destinations`` table.